tsionnegash/alx-airbnb-database/database-adv-script/README.md

 # SQL Queries for Booking System

-This README provides an overview of various SQL queries designed to retrieve specific information from the booking system database.
-These queries involve using different types of JOIN operations to gather related data across multiple tables.

 ## 1. Retrieve All Bookings and the Respective Users Who Made Those Bookings

 - **Purpose**: This query retrieves all booking records along with the details of the users who made those bookings.
 Only bookings that have an associated user are included.